ivans-innovation-lab/my-company-documentation/chapter1/monolithic/README.md

 ## Start With The Monolithic Pattern

-I believe that we should start with the Monolithic pattern first, and once the [drawbacks](#drawbacks-of-a-monolithic-architecture) of this approach overrun the [benefits](#benefits-of-a-monolithic-architecture) we will switch to the Microservice pattern.
+We will start with the Monolithic pattern first, and once the [drawbacks](#drawbacks-of-a-monolithic-architecture) of this approach overrun the [benefits](#benefits-of-a-monolithic-architecture) we will switch to the Microservice pattern.
 For this to happen smoothly, we should design our monolith in a way so we can easily switch to microservices:

 * Make components more loosely coupled.
 * Consider applying Domain Driven Design with Event Sourcing and CQRS patterns.